 3. Take the time to sniff out any issues with the property

+Once you’ve found a property you’re interested in, you need to make sure it has no nasty hidden surprises.
 Smell for mould, and animal-related odours.
 Knock on walls to see if they sound hollow.
 Open the dryer and the dishwasher – you never know if pests are living in there.

 4. Work with experienced professionals

+With such a big purchase, it makes sense to surround yourself with experts.
 Hire the most thorough, licensed home inspector you can find to pinpoint any issues that could potentially end up becoming costly repairs.

 5. Use your head, not your heart

 Many good things in life come from following your heart.
 Property ownership is rarely one of them.
 Don't be afraid to walk away if the deal isn’t right.
 There will be other properties.
 Remember that this is a financial transaction and your terms must be met.

 As a buyer, you should feel in control and as though you have nothing to lose through robust negotiation.
 Ensure you negotiate as hard as you can.
 While an extra $10,000 or $20,000 may not seem much in the grand scheme of things, when you’re dealing with a six or seven figure deal, it all adds up.